arrikenw/underbrewed/README.md

 * A custom fragment shader is used to provide interesting colouring for our flame effects.

 #### Post-processing
-After the initial render is complete, a custom fragment shader is applied to the initial render texture to provide post-processing effects and generate the final render texture, with this post-processing is handled through Unity's ```OnRenderImage()``` functionality.
+After the initial render is complete, a custom fragment shader is applied to the initial render texture to provide post-processing effects and generate the final render texture, with this post-processing being triggered using Unity's ```OnRenderImage()``` functionality.
 Once again, our motivation for using a shader to apply this effect is rooted in the GPU's ability to efficiently perform parellelized processing - as a simple effect is applied across the entire screen, a GPU based approach yields great performance improvements over a CPU based approach.
 We have provided a sample of our code for applying post-processing shaders below:

 ```C#
     void OnRenderImage(RenderTexture source, RenderTexture destination)